TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 This seems fairer right?
 Otherwise, the life of a murderer would have the same value as that of a saint.
 However, death does not seem to care about such matters.
 He is eternal and endless and to him all life has equal value.
 An individuals action's may stain their souls and when they face Death he will judge them by that and sort them accordingly.
 Until the moment you die, this **God of Death** cares not for your actions.
 Until then everything is free game.
 In other words the message is "No matter your sins, you may redeem yourself.", which echoes throughout the whole game.
-To really see why we need to see the arc all other companions, especially that of the **The Dark Urge**.
+To really see why we need to see the arc all other companions, especially that of **The Dark Urge**.

 ### Wyll - The Blade of Frontiers and Mizora